vgurianov/uml-sp/docs/case_studies/newton/newton.md

 The frame has headItemOfSkip and currentItemOfSkip slots.
 It is define “The inertial mass” concept.
 The property of body is called inertia.
 A quantitative measure of inertia is [mass](https://en.wikipedia.org/wiki/Mass).<br/>
 The *doImpact()* method define “Influence” concept.
 The concept describes to act of force to body and change value headItemOfJump slot.<br/>
 Newton's second law.
 In 1926, Levi proposed the following mechanism action of force [13, P.98].
-The force acts on the particle not constantly, but every  sec ( 10-23 sec).→ ∞ On any other particle, whose mass is N times larger, the force acts every N sec.
+The force acts on the particle not constantly, but every  sec ( 10-23 sec).→ ∞ א η→∂∞√≥◊א On any other particle, whose mass is N times larger, the force acts every N sec.

 ### 2. Epistemology partition